-A Complainant or the subject of the Complaint that is dissatisfied with the decision of the Dean of students may appeal to the Superintendent/CEO by filing a written request to meet with the Superintendent/CEO.
-This request must be filed within ten (10) calendardays after the Complainant, or the subject of the Complaint receives the decision from the Dean of students.
-Following the Appeal, the Superintendent /CEO shall meet with the Complainant or the subject of the Complaint within five (5) days of A Complainant or the subject of the Complaint that is dissatisfied with the decision of the Dean of students may appeal to the Superintendent/CEO by filing a written request to meet with the Superintendent/CEO.
-This request must be filed within ten (10) calendar days after the Complainant, or the subject of the Complaint receives the decision from the Dean of students.
-Following the Appeal, the Superintendent/CEO.
-This request must be filed within ten (10) calendar days after the Complainant, or the subject of the Complaint receives the decision from the Dean of students.
-Following the Appeal, the Superintendent /CEO shall meet with the Complainant or the subject of the Complaint within five (5) days of receipt of the Complaint and will then subsequently undertake its own independent investigation, looking into the prior investigation and separately looking into any issues which were raised by the Complainant or the subject Complaint shall be given the opportunity to provide evidence, defenses, and other due process rights to ensure that they receive equitable treatment during this investigation.
+A Complainant or the subject of the Complaint that is dissatisfied with the decision of the Assistant Principal may appeal to the Head of School by filing a written request to meet with the Head of School.
+This request must be filed within ten (10) calendardays after the Complainant, or the subject of the Complaint receives the decision from the Assistant Principal.
+Following the Appeal, the Superintendent /CEO shall meet with the Complainant or the subject of the Complaint within five (5) days of A Complainant or the subject of the Complaint that is dissatisfied with the decision of the Assistant Principal may appeal to the Head of School by filing a written request to meet with the Head of School.
+This request must be filed within ten (10) calendar days after the Complainant, or the subject of the Complaint receives the decision from the Assistant Principal.
+Following the Appeal, the Superintendent /CEO shall meet with the Complainant or the subject of the Complaint within five (5) days of receipt of the Complaint and will then subsequently undertake its own independent investigation, looking into the prior investigation and separately looking into any issues which were raised by the Complainant or the subject Complaint as well as prior investigation.
+During that investigation, the Complaint or the subject of the Complaint shall be given the opportunity to provide evidence, defenses, and other due process rights to ensure that they receive equitable treatment during this investigation.

 Subsequently, the Superintendent/ CEO will render a written decision within ten (10) calendar days after the meeting following the conclusion of its investigation and that written decision shallbe delivered to the appealing Complainant, the subject of the Complainant and any other appropriate affected parties immediately following the decision being rendered.
-As a part of the decision, the Superintendent/CEO shall provide assurance and guidance to the Complainant, the subject of the Complaint and any other appropriate affected parties of the steps necessary to prevent future issue and how to correct the effects of the complained behavior if appropriate.
+As a part of the decision, the Head of School shall provide assurance and guidance to the Complainant, the subject of the Complaint and any other appropriate affected parties of the steps necessary to prevent future issue and how to correct the effects of the complained behavior if appropriate.